Ayah2022/udacity/README.md

 ﻿## Welcome to memory game project

 ## What Will I Build?
 The Memory Game Project is all about demonstrating your mastery of HTML, CSS, and JavaScript.
-You’ll build a complete browser-based card matching game (also known as Concentration).
-But this isn’t just any memory game!
-It’s a snazzy, well-designed, and feature-packed memory game!

 ![alt text](img/Screenshot%20(137).png)